• Hi, my name is

 "How do you explain race to a five-year-old?"
 While many of the concepts I teach are "complicated" and "complex," my background as a first generation student informs my approach to teaching.
 I strive to teach inclusively and collaboratively.
 I come prepared with a plan and am ready to throw it out the window.
 My most important role as an educator is to realize bell hooks' characterizaction of the classroom as a "place of possibilities."

-Spring 2023 courses
+Spring 2024 courses

-• Program Evaluation in Higher Education
+• Equity, Diversity, and Social Justice in Higher Education

 past courses